ADITYAVOFFICIAL/Fortuna/README.md

 Fortuna empowers you to:

-- Designate a personalized purpose or occasion for your red envelope.
+- Designate a personalized purpose or occasion for your GiftBox.
 - Generate a unique link to share with your intended recipients.
 - Establish a gift pool with your desired total value of digital assets (cryptocurrencies, NFTs, and more).
 - Optionally, enhance security and exclusivity by securing the gift pool with an NFT.
 - Foster a spirit of generosity by allowing recipients to contribute additional digital assets.
-- Maintain complete transparency with a secure, immutable ledger that tracks all red envelope transactions.
+- Maintain complete transparency with a secure, immutable ledger that tracks all GiftBox transactions.
 - Embrace a diverse range of digital assets, enabling you to gift cryptocurrencies, NFTs, and more.
 - Experience a user-friendly interface that ensures a smooth gifting and claiming experience for everyone.
 - Access and interact with Fortuna on the go through mobile devices.